rachaelstanislaw/rachael_teaching_syllabus/javascript/intro.md

 "hello".includes("he")  -> true
 ```

-A function is a JavaScript procedure - a set of statements that performs a task or calculates a value.
+A function is a JavaScript procedure - or a set of statements that performs a task or calculates a value.
 To use a function, you must define it somewhere in the scope from which you wish to call it (unless it is built-in).

 JavaScript methods are actions that can be performed on objects.
 A JavaScript method is a property containing a function definition.

+Take time to look into JS built-in string methods.

 ### Boolean

 Boolean expressions in JavaScript return `true` or `false`.
 Even though true and false are words, they are not strings.
-They represent the value of true/false.
+They represent the _value_ of true/false.

 ```
 true                 -> true